-50CAN’s national Board of Directors is made up of top state and national leaders in education who are working together to ensure that we continue to expand our reach and do so with a level of effectiveness that ensures our advocacy efforts get results for kids.
+50CAN’s board of directors is made up of leaders in education, business and philathropy who are working together to ensure that our advocacy efforts get results for kids.

 I joined the 50CAN board because...

 Quite simply, I’m passionate about doing everything we can to improve the educational outcomes of ALL our kids.
 We need to put our children’s needs first and focus on proven ways to transform our schools.
 Driving that transformation motivates me every day.

 I joined the board of 50CAN because I believe in high quality education for ALL children.
 50CAN is taking on the vital work of advocacy for research based education reforms, while recognizing that this needs to be led by local leadership to drive change at the state policy level.
 That is what attracted the New Jersey community and business leaders to form JerseyCAN, the 6th state to partner with 50CAN, and I am proud to co-chair the JerseyCAN board with Governor Kean.
 As a board member of 50CAN, I bring the local perspective to this unique partnership.

 I joined the 50CAN board because we still haven’t made good on our country’s promise of equal opportunity for all children.
 I work every day with teachers, parents and principals who are doing their part, and their example is inspirational.
 But the longer I work in schools, the more convinced I am of the game-changing, gap-closing difference that student-focused state policies can make for both kids and educators.
 50CAN is working to enact those policies and make an excellent education possible for all of our kids.